Your business is unique

 - Constraint analysis: See where your business is being held back by identifying bottlenecks – the slowest parts of the manufacturing process.
 Widen the bottlenecks and production speed should increase.

 - Margin analysis or profitability analysis: Find out how much profit you're making on each product (or each distribution channel, each customer, each product line, etc.).
 Useful, but being replaced by constraint analysis which is considered to be more accurate.

 - Variance analysis: How much did you budget?
 And how much did you actually spend?
 Variance analysis will find the difference and help you work out why it exists.

 - Budget refinement: The methods of analysis above will help you refine your budgets for the next accounting period, though you'll need to take into account more detailed production schedule information too.

 Accounting can be a benefit, not a chore

 As you can see, accountancy for manufacturing is about much more than just recording numbers.
 With the right manufacturing accounting software you'll get a fresh, valuable perspective on the way your business is running.
 Look at it as a tool for analysing and refining the way you do business.
 Find out more about how you can run your business with Xero’s simple and powerful online accounting software.

 Remember, your expertise is probably in manufacturing, not accountancy.
 So don't be afraid to ask for help.
 Find an experienced accountant or other financial professional.
 Interview them before hiring them.
 Make sure they understand manufacturing in general and your business in particular.

-With the right accounting systems in place for your manufacturing business, you'll be able to optimize your processes.
+With the right accounting systems in place for your manufacturing business, you'll be able to optimise your processes.
 This will help you identify your most profitable product lines and customers and improve your budgeting – which will help your business to grow.